Getting Started: ODBC Connections to InterSystems Databases

 ODBC Connection Details

-For an application to connect to a database via ODBC, the application must generally provide the following connection details:
+When connecting to a database via ODBC, an application must generally provide the following connection details:

 Information about the ODBC client driver to use.